chilledboy/SenecaCPA-OOP345/README.md

 # Other things to note
 * Depending on the workshop or milestone, header and implementation files may have already been provided by the professor.
-Oftentimes it is the header and main files that's given. **To see if it has been provided, check lab instructions (docx file).**
+Oftentimes it is the header and main files that's given. **To see if it has been provided, check the lab instructions (docx file).**

 * All work for this course is submitted via BlackBoard rather than previously being PuTTy.